-The IDEAS-Classic Project began in 2014 as a partnership between the Offices of Advanced Scientific Computing Research (ASCR) and Biological and Environmental Research (BER) in the DOE’s Office of Science.
+The IDEAS-Classic Project (2014-2017) was a partnership between the Offices of Advanced Scientific Computing Research (ASCR) and Biological and Environmental Research (BER) in the DOE’s Office of Science.
 Motivated by specific use case requirements for multiphysics and multiscale terrestrial ecosystem modeling, IDEAS-Classic is an ambitious effort to improve compatibility and usability of important DOE libraries; improve the practices, processes, and tools for scientific software development; and improve community knowledge.

 The most important goal of the project is to help move scientific software development toward an approach of building new applications as a composition of reusable, robust, and scalable software components and libraries, using the best available practices and tools.
 We want to develop, demonstrate, use and make possible for others the ability to create and support new applications better, faster and cheaper.